lyynxxx/stakingnode/System.design/README.md

 The private key is retained by the client and should be kept absolutely secret.
 Any compromise of the private key will allow the attacker to log into servers that are configured with the associated public key without additional authentication.
 As an additional precaution, the key can be encrypted on disk with a passphrase, it's highly recommended.

 The associated public key can be shared freely without any negative consequences.
 The public key can be used to encrypt messages that only the private key can decrypt.
 This property is employed as a way of authenticating using the key pair.
-The public key is part of the kickstart script, the newly installed system will contain it and password authentication will be disabled during the installation before anyone could try to brute force it.
+My public key is part of the kickstart script, the newly installed system will contain it and password authentication will be disabled during the installation before anyone could try to brute force it.

 For generating ssh keys check: https://docs.rightscale.com/faq/How_Do_I_Generate_My_Own_SSH_Key_Pair.html

+Keep your keys safe!!!
+Never ever share your keys!!!

 ## SSH
 As this service provides the access to the system, we should prepare it for good.
 I DO NOT allow root login!
 I declare the only user who can log in, using the AllowUseres parameter.
-I will change the default port too (some SELinux config needed here, as the sshd daemon won't start if SELinux does not know about the port change, but the kickstart file contains all the steps!).
+I will change the default port too (for RHEL some SELinux config is needed here, as the sshd daemon won't start if SELinux does not know about the port change).
 Also, it's a good practice to enable StrictMode (in most distros it's on by default), disable host based authentication and password based authentication too.
 So if I don't have my keys, I can't log in!!!

 In the kickstart script I use the 'sed' command to make changes on our freshly installed system (This is based on a CentOS Linux release 8.2.2004 (Core)/openSUSE Leap 15.2 fresh install... may not work for you if you only copy-paste, without knowing what you are doing without checking your own config files).
 ```